hasura/3factor/async-serverless.md

 # Factor #3: Async serverless

 Factor #3 is to use serverless backends for business logic.
 As Factor #2 gives us a reliable eventing system, your business logic will comprise of event handlers (think of them as fine-grained microservices) which receive an event and perform computations.
-This makes your app event-driven and confers all the benefits (and few drawbacks) of event-driven architectures like high feature velocity because of loose coupling of components.
+This makes your app event-driven and confers all the benefits (and some drawbacks) of event-driven architectures like high feature velocity due to the loose coupling of components.
 It is very easy to deploy these fine-grained microservices onto serverless platforms.
 Each serverless backend should have the following properties:

 - **Idempotent**: The code should be prepared for atleast-once (for same event) delivery of events.
 - **Out-of-order**: Events may not be guaranteed to be received in the order of creation.
 The code should not depend on any expected sequence of events.